As more and more businesses are facing credit card fraud and identity theft, the popularity of “fraud detection” is rising in Google Trends:

-Companies are looking for credit card fraud detection software that will help to eliminate this problem or at least reduce possible dangers.
-Before looking at SPD Group credit card fraud detection project, let us answer the most common questions:
+Companies are looking for credit card fraud detection software that will help to eliminate this problem or at least reduce the possible dangers.
+Before looking at the SPD Group credit card fraud detection project, let’s answer the most common questions:

 What is a Fraud Detection System?